textbook/cyf-app-starter/README.md

 You can change the root path for API calls by setting `API_ROOT_PATH` in `server/server.js`, in case the default conflicts with a page you actually want to have in your front end application.

+## Deployment

+The application is set up for deployment using Docker containers.
+To help run this locally for testing purposes, two additional commands are provided in `package.json`:

+- `npm run docker:start`: Builds and starts the app container and an associated PostgreSQL database container, which uses the same `data.sql` file as `npm run db:reset` to initialise the container state.

+- `npm run docker:stop`: Stops the containers.

 [1]: https://codeyourfuture.io/
 [2]: